Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, the SEP crossover method will be analyzed theoretically, showing that it has an advantage in improving the quality of generated offspring graphs compared to standard crossover and mutation.
-The analysis proceeds by first defining fundamental concepts, leading to new interpretations of graph edit distance, crossover and mutation based on \emph{attributed adjacency matrices}.
-Feasibility assumptions are then declared, and after deriving properties that are necessary for obtaining the final results as lemmas, theorems derived for expected improvement for SEP, standard crossover, and mutation.
-The results show that the SEP crossover results in more improvement than those other methods.
+In this section, the SEP crossover, standard crossover, mutation, and RL approaches to NAS will be analyzed theoretically, showing that the SEP crossover has an advantage in improving the expected quality of generated graphs.
+The fundamental concepts are defined first in Section~\ref{subsec:cross_muta}, leading to new interpretations of graph edit distance, crossover and mutation based on \emph{attributed adjacency matrices}.
+Feasibility assumptions are then declared, and theorems derived for expected improvement for SEP, standard crossover, and mutation.
+Section~\ref{subsec:RL_theory} focuses on RL: It interprets RL in terms of the same fundamental concepts, defines two extreme cases whose combinations span the possible states of the RL process, and derives theorems for expected improvement for both.
+Section~\ref{subsec:theory_comp} then brings these theorems together, showing that the SEP crossover results in more improvement than the other methods in common NAS setups.
+Section~\ref{subsec:error_GED} further verifies the robustness of the SEP crossover under inaccurate GED calculations.
+All proofs and lemmas are included in Appendix~\ref{subsec:app_proof}.
+For clarify, a full list of mathematical symbols is provided in Appendix~\ref{subsec:add_notation}.